faxg/wmpc_java_on_azure_day/docs/index.md

-# WMPC - Java on Azure
+# WMPC - Java on Azure @ Cloud Native Day

 Welcome WMPC Learners for the **Cloud Native Day** on July 15th 2021.